fabiods/DGBO/README.md

          3 0.4 0.1
 and dgbo always go to the global minimum.

-The main results for the optimization can be easi visualized using:
+The main results for the optimization can be easi visualized using the command:

      grep res: dgbo.out

+with results:

+     enerefzero  -7.44947518180000000000 res:
      fun  -7.4494751818  res:  [2, 10, 11]
       fun -7.4579874517  res:  [6.
 0.8  0.08]  opt: zoo , x0: [2.
 1. 0.2]  gamma: 0 cnt: 450 min: 3 3 conv: 0 boundok: True
       ffun -7.4579874517  res: [6.
 0.8  0.08]  opt: zoo, x0: [2.
 1. 0.2]  gamma: 0 cnt: 451 min: 3 3 conv: 0 boundok: True